StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 ## Step 1: Stop TheHive on all nodes

-Before we begin restoring data, we need to stop TheHive on all cluster nodes to prevent any conflicts during the restoration process.
+Before restoring data, stop TheHive on all cluster nodes to prevent any conflicts during the restoration process.

 Run this command on each node: